Do I need Development Approval?

 Your attention is drawn to the requirement that any such activity is to be conducted so that it does not detrimentally affect the amenity of the locality.
 As can be appreciated, this can be a rather subjective test and one that has the potential to create friction if the impact of the activity is at all felt beyond the boundaries of the site.

-What sort of activity can cause a problem?
+What sorts of activities can cause a problem?

-Any sort of business which involves manufacturing, or the production of something has the potential to cause problems because of the very nature of any operations, processes and tools used.
+Any sort of business which involves manufacturing, or the production of something that has the potential to cause problems because of the very nature of any operations, processes and tools used.
 Because of that subjective test that the amenity must not be affected (as mentioned above), council has the power to intervene to check the situation and see if you are operating within the home activity criteria.
-If the “nuisance” factor is apparent, then you will have a problem continuing that business.

 We often receive complaints from neighbours and others about business activities which: